 How to cook chicken nibbles

 Chicken nibbles are the wings of a chicken broken down into smaller pieces.
-They’re perfect for feeding a crowd or throwing together an easy weeknight meal.
-You can deep fry a chicken nibble or bake it in the oven for a healthier option.
+They’re perfect for feeding a crowd or throwing together for an easy weeknight meal.
+You can deep fry chicken nibbles or bake them in the oven for a healthier option.

 How long to cook chicken nibbles

-To deep fry chicken nibbles, heat oil to 190°C and cook the nibbles for roughly 8 minutes or until the internal temperature reaches 82°C.
+To deep fry chicken nibbles, heat oil to 190°C and cook the nibbles for roughly 8 minutes cook time or until the internal temperature reaches 82°C.

 To oven bake your chicken nibbles, spread them on a baking sheet in a single layer and cook in a 180°C oven for 20-25 minutes.